Warning: Disconnect power before servicing.

 low

-TOO-MUCH-AIRWhen a ResMed AirSense 10 or 11 feels like it is blowing too much air, the device is delivering pressure at or near the maximum setting in its AutoSet range.
-On AutoSet models, the device automatically adjusts pressure between a minimum and maximum (typically 4-20 cmH2O) based on detected apnea and hypopnea events.
+TOO-MUCH-AIRWhen a ResMed AirSense 10 or 11 feels like it's blowing too much air, the device is delivering pressure at or near the maximum setting in its AutoSet range.
+On AutoSet models, it automatically adjusts pressure between a minimum and maximum (typically 4-20 cmH2O) based on detected apnea and hypopnea events.
 The sensation of too much air usually means the max pressure needs lowering or the ramp feature needs enabling.

 low